 As would be expected for information concerning Reddit, there’s a thread on Reddit itself where GuitarFreak027 discusses the information.
 “Interesting to note,” they wrote as way of introduction, “at the current rate of subscriptions/day to /r/funny and /r/pics, they [will] hit 3 million subscribers by November/early December.
 They both hit 1 million in January [after four years of existence].”
 Another redditor, Apostolate, points out that the site’s growth can perhaps be explained away by following the Google Trends referencing for the site.

 Of course, as should be expected with anything successful on the Internet, many are using the news of the site’s growing popularity as an excuse to declare its end.
 “The reddit collapse nears!” jokes Geneusutwerk, “Stock up on funny pictures of cats while you can!”
-Wise words, but I think we have some time before Reddit ceases to be a major player in the online world.
+Wise words, but I think we have some time before

 - The best news apps for Android and iOS